Earthpatel/Earthpatel/README.md

 - 👋 Hi, I’m @Earthpatel
-- 👀 I’m interested in Artificial Intelligence Development
+- 👀 I’m interested in Data Science, Web Development, and Computer Programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Operating Systems, Theory of Computational Science, and Data Science
-- 💞️ I’m looking to collaborate on any AI related projects
+- 💞️ I’m looking to collaborate on any Computer Science related projects
-- 📫 How to reach me....

 <!---
 Earthpatel/Earthpatel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.